Monthly Direct Debit - how it works.

 Direct Debits explained.

-Fixed monthly Direct Debit (DD) is a great way to pay for your energy - it gives you cheaper prices than if you pay when you get your bill, and it smooths out your payments so you don’t get bigger bills in winter and smaller ones in summer.
+A monthly Direct Debit (DD) is a great way to pay for your energy - it gives you cheaper prices than if you pay when you get your bill, and it smooths out your payments so you don’t get bigger bills in winter and smaller ones in summer.

-Your fixed monthly Direct Debit amount is based on an estimate of your total yearly energy use split into 12 equal monthly payments.
+Your monthly Direct Debit amount is based on an estimate of your total yearly energy use split into 12 equal monthly payments.
 We’ll also factor in any credit or debt on your account - and if you’re in debt, we’ll collect it over 12 months as part of your DD.

 We’ll review your payment amount regularly and if you start to use more or less energy, or if your prices change, your payment may need to be adjusted.